Gatchaman (OVA): Cast

-Extras

 Design

 In the OVA series, the characters' designs and ages were changed along with other elements as part of the process of "updating" the series for modern audiences.
 Ken, who had long hair in the original series, was given short hair.
-Joe was redesigned with more of a "bad boy" image, given a tattoo and made a smoker — His car was also updated to a Shelby Cobra.
+Joe was redesigned with more of a "bad boy" image, given a tattoo and made a smoker.
+His car was also updated to a Shelby Cobra.
 Jun originally had long green hair but has short brown hair in the OVA, has developed physically and has worked as a model in the past.
 Jinpei is renamed as Jimmy and given more of a "street kid" look while his position on the team becomes "hacker".
-Ryu is now the oldest at 25, he was originally 17, and his hairstyle is changed to a blonde and purple mohawk.
+Ryu is now the oldest at 25, he was originally 17, and his hairstyle is changed to a blonde-and-purple mohawk.
 The GodPhoenix was also redesigned and appears to be larger than the original.
 The Red Impulse squadron had only three members in the original series while in the OVA continuity there are more.